dineshkumar227/illumio-challenge/README.md

 * Data Structure used: Ordered map in reverse order
     * Maps are efficient for looking up matches.
-    * To find matches with addresses iteration is required, which is why we cannot use an unordered map even though it is faster.
+    * To find matches with addresses iteration is required, which is why we cannot use an unordered map even though it is faster (O(logN) vs O(1)).
     * By ordering maps in reverse, more specific addresses are naturally placed higher than wildcards when iterating through the elements (192.168.1.1:8080 will be placed before *:8080).

 ## Things I would have worked on: